aquafir/ACE.BaseMod/Samples/Bank/Readme.md

+### Settings

+* `DirectDeposit` will cause coin sales to be added to the bank instead of using pyreal stacks
-If `VendorsUseBank` is true transactions will use banked items to complete the transaction first.
+* `VendorsUseBank` will use banked items to complete the transaction first

-If `ExcessSetToMax` is true a quantity exceeding the max amount will be reduced to the max amount.
+* `ExcessSetToMax` will reduce a quantity exceeding the max to the max amount